playmint/ds/tutorial/REDSTONEGUIDE.md

 &nbsp; &nbsp; &nbsp; &nbsp; [You can find a guide to adding a new network here](https://support.metamask.io/networks-and-sidechains/managing-networks/how-to-add-a-custom-network-rpc/)

-3. You will need to bridge some ETH from Etherium mainnet to Redstone.
-A zone costs 0.001 ETH but you will likely need to purcahse more to cover the gas costs of bridging the ETH.
+3. You will need to bridge some ETH from Ethereum mainnet to Redstone.
+A zone costs 0.001 ETH but you will likely need to purchase more to cover the gas costs of bridging the ETH.
 [You can find out how to buy ETH here!](https://portfolio.metamask.io/)

 4. Once you have your ETH, you can bridge it to Redstone [here.](https://redstone.xyz/deposit)